Applicability: | Sirdar/WATG/Rowan/Tilsatec/DMC/Anchor |

 - We have a clear Whistleblowing Policy (called Speak Out) - we encourage all employees, customers and suppliers to report any suspicion of slavery or human trafficking without fear of retaliation.
 We provide a confidential email address that is monitored only by the Global HRD with escalation to the CEO to protect the identity of whistle-blowers.

 - We have a clear Code of Conduct - our code encourages employees to do the right thing by clearly stating the actions and behaviour expected of them both when representing the business but also in their treatment of each other.
-We strive to maintain the highest standards of employee conduct and ethical behaviour when operating domestically and abroad and managing our supply chain
+We strive to maintain the highest standards of employee conduct and ethical behaviour when operating domestically and abroad and managing our supply chain.
+When our suppliers fall short of this behaviour in dealings with our employees we take steps to address this directly with the supplier’s top management and if the situation persists we work to replace that supplier where possible.

 - We continue to work hard on maintaining exceptional recruitment practices – our commitment to equal opportunities of employment, promotion and training for all is detailed in our Equality, Diversity and Inclusion Statement.
-Our recruitment processes relating to directly employed colleagues in the UK include vigilant checking of potential employee documentation to ensure individuals have the right to work in the UK.
+Our recruitment processes relating to directly employed colleagues in the UK include vigilant checking of potential employee documentation to ensure individuals have the right to work in the UK and ensuring we maintain training for hiring managers and senior individuals in this area.
 For temporary labour we work in tandem with partner agencies to ensure such Right to Work checks are also carried out by them prior to anyone working within the UK DMC Group.
 In other geographies, local legislation is followed.
+Our HR team regularly attend training to stay abreast of latest changes and government consultation on changes in this area.

 - Pay practices – we have a global framework for pay reviews and off-cycle pay progression; by enabling as much transparency as possible around such processes we can ensure all of our colleagues can see equality of treatment and raise concerns if they wish.
 We clearly communicate any global pay review/increase to our colleagues in a consistent way to ensure this transparency is continued not just in what we do but in how we discuss this too.